Acton (UK Parliament constituency): 1918–1945

+1945–1974

+The constituency was subject to minor boundary changes.

+1974–1983

+Wards to the west were transferred from the abolished constituency of Ealing South as well as minor parts of Ealing North.

+History

 The seat was created by the Representation of the People Act 1918 which increased the number of seats where population had expanded such as in Middlesex due to the conurbation growing around the County of London.
 It was based on the town of Acton.
 The seat consisted of the Acton Urban District which became a Municipal Borough in 1921.

 A redistribution of Parliamentary seats, which took effect at the 1950 United Kingdom general election made no change to the boundaries; its legislation, affecting election expenses and returning officer re-classified, the seat as a borough constituency.

 In 1965 the area became part of the London Borough of Ealing and Greater London.

 In the redistribution which took effect at the February 1974 general election, the seat to the west, Ealing South, was abolished and this seat absorbed most of its area to reach the electoral quota, it having been heavily underweight in electorate.
 The seat in statute and statutory instrument became variously Ealing: Acton and/or simply Acton where under a heading of London Borough of Ealing.
 From the review effective from the election of 1983 it became Ealing Acton.